Manny Machado: World Baseball Classic (Dominican Republic)

-Machado played for the Dominican Republic in the 2017 World Baseball Classic, where he was nicknamed "El Ministro de la Defensa" for his defense.
+Machado has played for the Dominican Republic in the 2017 World Baseball Classic, 2023 World Baseball Classic and 2026 World Baseball Classic.
+In 2017, he earned the nickname "El Ministro de la Defensa" for his defense.
 He was named the most valuable player in the first round's Pool C, in which he batted .357.
 The Dominican team lost to the US in Pool F, failing to advance to the championship round.
-Machado slashed .269/.321/.462 in six games while hitting a pair of doubles and a home run.
+Machado batted .269/.321/.462 in six games while hitting a pair of doubles and a home run.
+6 years later, Dominica lost out to Puerto Rico and Venezuela, finishing third in Pool D, with Machado slashing .235/.278/.647 and starting all 4 games.
+Dominica reached the semifinal in 2026, eventually losing to the US.
+Machado batted .300/.481/.351 over 6 games.

 Though born in Florida, Machado decided to play for the Dominican Republic because of his strong family heritage, including his grandfather who grew up in La Vega, Dominican Republic.
 He expressed his decision as: "There was no way I could pass on representing the Dominican Republic in the WBC.
 It's in my blood.
 I'm doing it for my mother.
 I'm doing it for my uncle.
 I'm doing it for everybody who has supported me in my career.

 And most of all, I'm doing it for my grandfather.

 Honestly, if he were here to watch me play in the WBC, I don't think he would have any words to describe how it would make him feel.
 Which would be O.K., because whether he's here or not, the only word that will matter when I put that jersey on will be the country on the front: Dominicana."